corpsee/nameless-debug/README.md

 License
 -------

-The PHPell is open source software licensed under the GPLv3 license.
+The Nameless debug package is open source software licensed under the GPLv3 license.